cesarderio/PassTrap_py/README.md

 2. Use the "Change PIN" button to update or change the pin code to unhide saved passwords.

-3. Use the "randomizer" button to generate a new random password.
+3. Use the "Randomizer" button to generate a new random password.

 4. Use the "Add" button to add a new password entry with the website, username, and password.